Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

 where $\sigma _{i}=1,2,3$.

-These products are the eigenfunctions with zero energy of each local Hamiltonians and they are the ground states.
+These products are the zero-energy eigenfunctions of each local Hamiltonian and they form the ground states.
 We can interpret these products as the states of the system of $n$ non-interacting spins $\frac{3}{2}$.
 For example, let us consider the product